sitedata/checklyhq.com/site/content/docs/puppeteer-recorder/_index.md

 - Generates a Puppeteer script, ready for copy & pasting.
 - Shows which events are being recorded.
 - Offers configuration options to tweak the generated code.
-- Is open source, check the code on the [Github repo](https://github.com/checkly/puppeteer-recorder)
+- Is open source, check the code on the [GitHub repo](https://github.com/checkly/puppeteer-recorder)

 **Next steps**